wagtail/wagtail/docs/advanced_topics/api/v2/usage.rst

    each result
  - ``or`` - At least one term in the search query must exist in each result

-The default search operator used by the API depends on which search engine is in use by the site.
-If the site uses Elasticsearch, the ``or`` operator is used by default.
-If the site uses Wagtail's built in database backend then the ``and`` operator is used by default.
+The ``or`` operator is generally better than ``and`` as it allows the user to be inexact with their query and the ranking algorithm will make sure that irrelevant results are not returned at the top of the page.

-The ``or`` operator is generally better than ``and`` as it allows the user to be inexact with their query and the ranking algorithm can still return relevant results.
-However, Wagtail's database search backend doesn't support ranking yet, so the ``or`` operator may return irrelevant results on the first page.
+The default search operator depends on whether the search engine being used by the site supports ranking.
+If it does (Elasticsearch), the operator will default to ``or``.
+Otherwise (database), it will default to ``and``.

-For this reason, it's also recommended to use the ``and`` operator when using ``?search`` in conjunction with ``?order`` (as this disables ranking).
+For the same reason, it's also recommended to use the ``and`` operator when using ``?search`` in conjunction with ``?order`` (as this disables ranking).

 For example: ``?search=James+Joyce&order=-first_published_at&search_operator=and``